kenliu/typepad-dl/README.md

     3. As a fallback, it looks for common Typepad content classes like `.entry-body`.
   - **Link Rewriting**: This is a critical step.
 The script reads the `file_map.json` created by the previous script.
 It parses the post's HTML and replaces every old, local link to an image or file with its new, final URL in the WordPress uploads directory.
 It also rewrites links between your blog posts to use the standard WordPress slug format.
   - **Output**: An `import.xml` file (or multiple parts for large blogs) in the `wordpress_export` directory, ready to be uploaded to WordPress.
+  - **Command Line Options**:
+      - `--blog_url <url>`: (Required) The original root URL of your blog.
+Needed to fix links between posts.
+      - `--blog_title <title>`: Sets the title for your blog in the export file.
+      - `--post-container-class <class_name>`: Tells the script the specific CSS class that wraps your main post content to fix issues with sidebars being included.
+      - `--max-posts-per-file <number>`: Splits the export into multiple smaller files, each with this many posts.
+Useful for very large blogs to prevent import timeouts.
+      - `--disable-intelligent-text-extract`: Turns off the smart content finder and only uses manual rules.
+      - `--disable-popup-scrubbing`: Stops the script from removing links that open images in a popup window.
+      - `--disable-div-rm`: Stops the script from removing `<div>` tags from your post content.
+      - `--disable-br-rm`: Stops the script from removing `<br>` tags and extra spaces.
+      - `--debug`: Shows extra detailed information, especially for date parsing.